KristanLaimon/WhatsBotCord.js/README.md

 });
 //1.
 You can add commands by just instatiating them or... bot.Commands.Add(pingCommand, CommandType.Normal);
 //2.
-By declaring them directly on Add method (Example of how a command workd) bot.Commands.Add(
+By declaring them directly on 'Add' method bot.Commands.Add(
   {
     name: "forwardmsg",
     description: "A simple description for my forwardmsg",
-    aliases: ["f"], //You can use !forwardmsg or !f, they are the same! async run(chat, api, args) {
+    aliases: ["f"], //You can use !forwardmsg or !f in chat, they are the same! async run(chat, api, args) {
       /**
        * If user uses !forwardmsg argument1 argument2 @someone, this will be ["argument1", "argument2", "@someone]